All Episodes

 Oz lost by two.

-That is almost that's an impossible number to achieve in my mind.
+That's an impossible number to achieve in my mind.

 Yeah, I think that's right.

-Listen, I lived through that one time because uh the second time I ran, we had Gerald Ford as the incumbent president against Jimmy Carter of Georgia.
+Listen, I lived through that one time because the second time I ran, we had Gerald Ford as the incumbent president against Jimmy Carter of Georgia.

 And I got twice as many votes in my home county as Ford did, and I still lost with 48.3%.

-Yeah, well, and I think Oz hit his max um and with that said the people of Pennsylvania are stuck with this this radical you know uh trust fund brat in the hoodie.
+And with that said, the people of Pennsylvania are stuck with this radical, you know, trust fund brat in the hoodie.

-I think there were two really big things that did happen that should make Republicans uh spend a lot of time thinking about how it all occurs.
+I think there were two really big things that did happen that should make Republicans spend a lot of time thinking about how it all occurs.

 Yeah, no, that's all right.